Christos Tzolis: PAOK

-On 25 August 2020, Tzolis scored a brace for 2020–21 UEFA Champions League qualifying phase and play-off round against Beşiktaş J.K.
-Tzolis also added an assist for Dimitris Pelkas.
+On 25 August 2020, Tzolis scored a brace for 2020–21 UEFA Champions League qualifying phase and play-off round against Beşiktaş.
+Tzolis also added an assist for Dimitrios Pelkas.
 On 11 September 2020, he scored the only goal against AEL in the 2020–21 season opener, named MVP of the game.
 On 17 September 2020, Tzolis renew his contract with the club until 2024 without a buy out clause.
 On 5 November 2020, he scored in a 4–1 home win 2020–21 UEFA Europa League group stage game against PSV Eindhoven helping PAOK to increase the possibility of qualifying for the next phase of the UEFA Europa League.

 Norwich City

 On 12 August 2021, Tzolis left PAOK to join Premier League club Norwich City on a five-year deal for an undisclosed fee.
 He made an impressive debut for the Canaries on 24 August, as he scored a brace and assisted a further two goals, to help his team seal an emphatic 6–0 win over Bournemouth and progress to the third round of the EFL Cup.
-He was voted man of the match for his performance.
+Following his impressive performance, manager Daniel Farke praised him as one of Europe's top prospects for his age, highlighting his pace, goal-scoring ability, and potential.

+Loan to Twente

-On 22 July 2022, he joined Twente in the Netherlands on a season-long loan.
+On 22 July 2022, Tzolis joined Twente in the Netherlands on a season-long loan.
 He returned from his loan spell on 31 January 2023, after a mutual agreement was reached to cut short his loan spell.
 During his time at Twente, the left winger scored three goals in 15 appearances.

+Return to Norwich City

-He scored his first goal for Norwich since his return from loan, and his first goal for Norwich in the league, in a 3–1 win against Birmingham City on 21 February 2023.
+Tzolis scored his first goal for Norwich since his return from loan, and his first goal for Norwich in the league, in a 3–1 win against Birmingham City on 21 February 2023.

+Loan to Fortuna Düsseldorf

 On 6 August 2023, Tzolis moved to 2.
 Bundesliga club Fortuna Düsseldorf on a one-year loan, with an option to buy.
-On 30 May 2024 Fortuna Düsseldorf exercised their buy option.
+During the 2023–24 season, he finished as one of the league's top scorers with 22 goals, alongside Robert Glatzel and Haris Tabaković.
+On 30 May 2024, Fortuna Düsseldorf exercised their buy option.

 Club Brugge

-On 1 July 2024, the Flemish side paid €6 million to Fortuna Düsseldorf - who had used the Greek striker's €3.5 million buy-out to buy him from Norwich City after his loan spell.
-The 2.
-Bundesliga top scorer will sign a four-year contract at Club Brugge, which guarantees his wages to be doubled and no release clause is foreseen as Fortuna Düsseldorf are not keeping a resale percentage.
+On 1 July 2024, Tzolis signed a four-year contract with the Belgian side Club Brugge, for a reported transfer fee of €6 million.
+He won his first title at the club by achieving the 2024–25 Belgian Cup.

+In the 2025–26 season, Tzolis helped Club Brugge win the league title, scoring 23 goals and providing 29 assists in all competitions, while being named Belgian Pro League Player of the Season.

+Arsenal

+On 23 July 2026, Arsenal confirmed the signing of Tzolis on a long-term contract, for a reported transfer fee of £34 million.
+A month later, on 16 August, he provided two assists on his debut in a 3–0 win over Manchester City in the FA Community Shield, becoming the first player to achieve this feat in the competition since David Beckham in 1996.